-If you would like to extend the list of ignored patterns, pass extend=True to the qt_log_ignore mark:
+If you would like to override the list of ignored patterns instead, pass extend=False to the qt\log\ignore mark:

 '''

-@pytest.mark.qt_log_ignore('WM_DESTROY.sent', extend=True)
+@pytest.mark.qt_log_ignore('WM_DESTROY.sent', extend=False)

 def test_foo(qtlog):

 do_something()

 '''

-Waiting for threads, processes, etc.
+waitSignal: Waiting for threads, processes, etc.

 If your program has long running computations running in other threads or processes, you can use qtbot.waitSignal to block a test until a signal is emitted (such as QThread.finished) or a timeout is reached.
 This makes it easy to write tests that wait until a computation running in another thread or process is completed before ensuring the results are correct: